An alert escalation policy defines user settings that OpsRamp applies in escalating alerts.

 - Alert state transitions at which notifications are sent.

 - What priority is assigned to a notification.

 - At what frequency notifications are repeated.

 - To which users notifications are sent or to which users incidents are assigned.

 - Attributes and content of an auto-created incident.
 You can specify incident attributes or let OpsRamp automatically set attributes based on learning from historical alerts.

-- Whether to update an incident upon changes to the alert’s state.
+- Whether to update an incident On changes to the alert state.

 An alert token is a placeholder added to an alert that is escalated as an incident so that the incident includes the data the token represents.
 For example, if

 $alert.serviceName (Alert metric) is added to an incident after the alert is escalated as an incident, the incident includes the alert metric name.